 Respiratory Care — M.S.R.C.

-The faculty of the Loma Linda University Master of Science in Respiratory Care Program believes in the promotion and support of excellence in the profession of respiratory care and cardiopulmonary sciences through education, knowledge development, research, leadership, and public service.
+The faculty of the Loma Linda University Master of Science in Respiratory Care Program believes in the promotion of and support for excellence in the profession of respiratory care and cardiopulmonary sciences through education, knowledge development, research, leadership, and public service.
 The mission of the program is to:

 - Support the mission and goals of Loma Linda University and the School of Allied Health Professions.

 - Facilitate student professional development, expansion of knowledge, and contribution to the field of respiratory care and cardiopulmonary sciences through guidance, resources, leadership, and example.